juliebro/orca-sightings-api/docs/reference/users/users-delete.md

 ## Return body

-Deletes the user specified.

-> If you don't specify a user ID, all the users won't be deleted.
-Instead, the service returns a 404 Not Found error message.
+Shows empty brackets.

 ```json
 {}
 ```

+{: .note }
+If you don't specify a user ID, the service won't delete all the users.
+Instead, it returns a **404 Not Found** error message.

 ## Return status